SOBotics/SOBotics.github.io/_posts/2019-01-22-providing-feedback-to-bots.md

 Additionally, our guest, SmokeDetector, posts possible spam or rude/abusive posts, and it takes `tp` (`k`, `v`), `fp` (`f`) or `naa` (`n`), among others, as feedback via replying to its report messages.
 See [Feedback Guidance on the Charcoal website](https://charcoal-se.org/smokey/Feedback-Guidance).

 There are some bots which do not take feedback, but can be replied to.
 These include:

  - GenericBot tracks the posts you have flagged and reports edits to them.
 It takes an `untrack` as a reply command to stop tracking that post.
  - Notepad pings you back as a reminder, and takes a snooze value as a reply.
  - OpenReports lists the reports of Natty and Guttenberg, and takes an `ignore` as a reply command to not show you the same reports again.
  - TagWikiEditMonitor reports tag wiki edits and takes a `tp socvr` as a reply and then posts the same message in SOCVR.

+### When should we take action on a particular report and provide feedback to the bots?

+We should be providing feedback to the bots whenever we are taking any action on a particular report.
+Action on a particular report implies the acts like flagging, commenting, or rolling back certain edits, on that particular Stack Overflow post.
+Keep in mind that you necessarily don't have to act on each and every report that is presented to you in chat.
+The bot reports are just a reminder that the bot has detected something incorrect in that particular post, which may or might not warrant an action.

+If you are not knowledgeable enough to judge that particular report, feel free to leave it to the others in the room.
+The reports can always wait, and none of the reports are urgent, or require immediate attention.
+Whenever you are not sure of what action to take on a post, and want to learn about the rules governing it, do make sure that you ask others in the chatroom.

+ In all the cases, we are using Meta Stack Exchange and Meta Stack Overflow as our reference rule book.
+Do adhere to the policies described there whenever you are taking any action on a Stack Overflow post, and follow the appropriate guidelines described above while providing feedback to the bot.